Craniosynostosis Attorneys in Chicago

 Medical Malpractice Claims for Craniosynostosis

-There are a number of medications and drugs which, when taken during pregnancy (and especially during the first trimester), have been strongly linked to many congenital birth defects, including craniosynostosis.
-It is a doctor’s medical and legal responsibility to help guide an expectant mother through her pregnancy, as most have no idea which drugs are safe to take and which drugs are not.
-When a doctor fails in this respect and a birth injury occurs as a result, medical malpractice may have occurred.
+There are a number of medications that, when taken during pregnancy — especially during the first trimester — have been strongly linked to congenital birth defects, including craniosynostosis.
+It is a doctor's medical and legal responsibility to guide an expectant mother through her pregnancy, as most patients have no idea which drugs are safe to take and which are not.
+When a doctor fails in this responsibility and a birth injury occurs as a result, medical malpractice may have occurred.

-In other cases, the doctor may have played no part at all in the development of this defect, but may have been negligent in either diagnosing or treating the abnormality.
-Such failures are just as serious in most cases.
-When dealing with craniosynostosis, proper treatment and surgical intervention are incredibly important after birth.
-When the brain doesn’t have room to grow, blindness, mental retardation, or further brain damage can occur.
-Time is of the essence and to prevent further harm, a baby should be treated as soon as possible after diagnosis.
-Medical failures to do so are also considered medical malpractice and may allow a family to sue the doctor, hospital, or nursing staff.
+In other cases, the doctor may have played no part in the development of the defect but may have been negligent in either diagnosing or treating the abnormality.
+Such failures are equally serious.
+When dealing with craniosynostosis, proper treatment and surgical intervention are critically important after birth.
+When the brain does not have room to grow, blindness, intellectual disability, or further brain damage can occur.
+Time is of the essence — to prevent further harm, a baby should be treated as soon as possible after diagnosis.
+Medical failures to act promptly are also considered medical malpractice and may allow a family to pursue a claim against the doctor, hospital, or nursing staff.

 Contact the Chicago Craniosynostosis Attorneys at Sexner Injury Lawyers LLC

-Although the cause of most congenital birth defects cannot be easily determined, in certain cases the condition may be the result of improper prenatal care or a failure to properly diagnose, or promptly treat, craniosynostosis.
-But there’s no need to wonder whether a doctor’s mistake contributed to your baby’s injury.
+Although the cause of most congenital birth defects cannot be easily determined, in certain cases the condition may be the result of improper prenatal care or a failure to properly diagnose or promptly treat craniosynostosis.
 Contact a Chicago birth defect attorney at Sexner Injury Lawyers LLC any time of day for free information.
-We can examine your medical records free of charge to determine whether malpractice occurred.
+We can examine your medical records at no charge to determine whether malpractice occurred.
 Call us now with no obligation at (312) 243-9922.